Rubiksman78/MonikA.I/README.md

 As the model is open-sourced by Pygmalion AI, you can customize a lot of things for the generation.
 You can change multiple parameters for inference in `pygmalion/pygmalion_config.yml`.
 Try it out !

+You can see the chat history in `chat_history.txt` which is directly load each time you launch the game to make the model remember your previous conversation.

 More information on their official rentry [here](https://rentry.org/pygmalion-ai#pygmalion-guide-and-faq).

 # How to contribute